Buddhism

 Behaviours, 2006).
 Only this explains why in Tantrayâna the most evil

-deeds (like human sacrifice or eating filth) may be accepted if they are deemed
+deeds (like human sacrifice or eating excreta) may be accepted if they are deemed

 to lead to universal liberation, the ultimate intention.